8 Ways Using Google Analytics Helps Your Tour BusinessNovember 28, 2018, Kyla Steeves

 Every time someone visits your website, there’s an opportunity to convert them into customers.
 But the booking process involves a few steps — like choosing an item, entering information, and making a payment — and at any point, visitors can drop-off.

-To reduce cart abandonment, you need to identify the areas that cause friction — which you can do by integrating Google Analytics with Checkfront.
+To reduce cart abandonment, you need to identify the areas that cause friction — which you can do with Google Analytics funnel visualization.
 Step by step, you’ll see where and how many visitors leave, and from there, better pinpoint the reason why.

 Google Analytics is a powerful online tool.
 With it, you can get better insight into who your customers are, how they found you, and what they look at on your website.
 In turn, you can optimize your site to match their behaviour and needs — meaning you can be more effective at driving direct bookings.
 So what’s stopping you from using Google Analytics today?